Jody Frankian, Office Manager

 Bio coming soon!

-Ariel performs the important role of distracting patients during examination, blood draws, and other procedures, which makes our jobs easier and provides stress relief for our patients!
+Ariel performs the important role of distracting patients during examination, blood draws and other procedures, which makes our jobs easier and provides stress relief for our patients!
 She also keeps tabs on everyone during the work day.
 Ariel is often seen supervising our technicians and ensuring things are in order.
 In her spare time, she naps on warm laundry and searches for things to bat around the clinic floor.

 Sherlock, Front Door Greeter

-- Dislikes: Trucks (tends to scream when he sees them in our parking lot) and people who walk too quickly
+Dislikes: Trucks (he tends to scream when he sees them in our parking lot) and people who walk “too quickly”